sai-mat-group/amorphous-MgV2O5/README.md

-Exploration of amorphous MgV2O5 as a cathode for Mg batteries
 # Exploration of Amorphous V₂O₅ as a Cathode for Magnesium Batteries

 This repository contains **all data and analysis files** used in the research: